 - To protect your belongings, it is crucial that you lock your door and windows whenever you are away from your room (even if just for a short time).
-It is also advisable that you lock your bedroom when you go to bed at night. - Cleaners will lock your room once they have cleaned it, regardless of whether it was locked when they entered it. - Fire safety requirements strictly prohibit the burning of candles or incense in the Hall buildings.
+It is also advisable that you lock your bedroom when you go to bed at night. - Fire safety requirements prohibit the burning of candles or incense in the hall buildings.
 All rooms are fitted with sensitive smoke alarms that can be easily set off by deodorant spray, hair straighteners and burnt toast, for example. - Any fire callout caused through resident carelessness will be charged to the resident responsible. - Fire Exits MUST NOT be used unless in an emergency.
-Any use will sound an alarm - Students must not cover smoke detectors or sprinklers in their rooms/ common areas.
+Any use will sound an alarm. - Students must not cover smoke detectors or sprinklers in their rooms/communal areas.